 You'll notice one thing is similar here.
 We have the options to either do a URL or a code in particular.
-So we'll go ahead and do the code that we had first.
-We can go ahead and paste it in here.
+We'll go ahead and do the code that we had first.
+We can paste it in here.
 We can select either Google desktop or a smartphone.
-We go ahead and click test the code.
+We click test the code.

 Now, what this is doing is very similar to the structured data tool where it's going to show us, okay, this code is eligible for Rich Results.
 This is the type of Rich Result that we would have, and this is the information stacked right in here.

-Now, there's no loading issues.
+Now, there are no loading issues.
 It's going to show us some information on that.
-And you can even now pull in the rendered HTML, which again, this is a code input.
-So there's really not a whole lot going on here.
+You can even now pull in the rendered HTML, which again, this is a code input.
+There's really not a whole lot going on here.

-But if we just have this on a page, it would render and it would be quote unquote eligible for the Rich Results.
-So the structured data can generate that.
+But if we just have this on a page, it would render and it would be "eligible" for the Rich Results.
+The structured data can generate that.
 Let's run Best Buy's URL again and see the difference in this tool as opposed to the structured data testing tool.

 All right.
 We've run Best Buy's website again here through the Rich Results Test.
-And now, what you're seeing is this big red exclamation point, and not all markup is eligible for Rich Results.
+Now, what you're seeing is this big red exclamation point, and not all markup is eligible for Rich Results.

 Unlike the structured data testing tool, where it's going to show our code here, and I can click here on the elements and look specifically at the JSON that we're having issues with, in the new Rich Results Tool, we're going to see right here a parsing error.